 I’m tired of being a timid wimp when it comes to meeting new people.
+I want to learn how to be social, and better yet… how to be a badass.

 To rid myself and others of this pitiful habit, I’ve put together a step-by-step guide on overcoming social anxiety taking from other articles, books and my own experimentation.
 So what is a ‘social badass,’ you ask?